-Note: This condition must be satisfied prior to commencement of any work in relation to the contract of insurance under the Home Building Act 1989.
-This condition also has effect during the carrying out of all building work with respect to compliance with the Building Code of Australia.

-Note: All new guttering is to comply with the provisions of Part 3.5.2 of the Building Code of Australia.
+- Note: This condition must be satisfied prior to commencement of any work in relation to the contract of insurance under the Home Building Act 1989.
+This condition also has effect during the carrying out of all building work with respect to compliance with the Building Code of Australia. - Note: All new guttering is to comply with the provisions of Part 3.5.2 of the Building Code of Australia.

-D.2 Dilapidation Reports for existing buildings
+D.2 Dilapidation Reports for existing Buildings

-Dilapidation surveys and dilapidation reports shall be conducted and prepared by a professional engineer (structural) for all buildings and/or structures that are located within the likely "zone of influence" of any excavation, dewatering and/or construction induced vibration as determined applicable by a Structural Engineer.
+Dilapidation surveys and dilapidation reports shall be conducted and prepared by a professional engineer (structural) for all buildings and/or structures that are located within the likely "zone of influence" of any excavation, dewatering and/or construction induced vibration as determined applicable by the Structural Engineer.

-These properties to be assessed by the Structural Engineer must include (but is not limited to):
+These properties must include (but is not limited to):